 Under the leadership of Dr. Lattie F. Coor, from 1990 to June 2002, ASU grew to serve the Valley of the Sun through multiple campuses and extended education sites.
-His commitment to diversity, quality in undergraduate education, research, and economic development underscored the university's significant gains in each of these areas over his 12-year tenure.
+His commitment to diversity, quality in undergraduate education. research, and economic development underscored the university's significant gains in each of these areas over his 12year tenure.
 Part of Dr. Coor's legacy to the university was a successful fund-raising campaign.
 Through private donations, primarily from the local community, more than \$500 million was invested in targeted areas that significantly impact the future of ASU.
-Among the campaign's achievements were the naming and endowing of the Barrett Honors College, the Katherine K. Herberger College of Fine Arts, and the Morrison School of Agribusiness and Resource Management at the East campus; the creation of many new endowed faculty positions; and hundreds of new scholarships and fellowships.
+Among the campaign's achievements were the naming and endowing of the Barrett Honors College, the Katherine K. Herberger College of Fine Arts, and the Morrison School of Agribusiness and Resource Management at the Polytechnic campus; the creation of many new endowed faculty positions; and hundreds of new scholarships and fellowships.

 A New Vision.
-ASU entered a new era on July 1, 2002, when Michael M. Crow joined the university as its 16th president.
-At his inauguration, President Crow highlighted his vision for transforming ASU into a New American University-one that is open and inclusive; that embraces its cultural, socioeconomic, and physical setting; and that promotes use-inspired research.
-As the only research university serving the entire metropolitan Phoenix area, ASU is in a unique position to evolve together with the city into one of the great intellectual institutions in the world.
+ASU entered a new era on July 1, 2002, when Dr. Michael M. Crow joined the university as its 16th president.
+At his inauguration, President Crow highlighted his vision for transforming ASU into a model for the New American University-one that is open and inclusive; that embraces its cultural, socioeconomic, and physical setting; and that promotes entrepreneurship, use-inspired research, and global engagement.
+As the only research university serving the metropolitan Phoenix area, ASU is in a unique position to evolve in lockstep with its region to become one of the premier intellectual institutions in the world.

-A strong foundation already is in place to move Dr. Crow's vision forward.
-ASU admitted its largest and highest-quality freshman class ever in fall 2003 and has developed nationally recognized programs in a number of fields, including accounting, astrobiology, design science, creative writing, music, ecology and evolutionary biology, electron microscopy, nanotechnology, psychology, solid-state science, and supply chain management.
+The university's vision and advancing commitment to enhanced accessibility and quality is evidenced by the admittance of its largest and most accomplished freshman class in fall 2005 and its numerous nationally recognized programs in various fields, including accounting, astrobiology, creative writing, design science, ecology and evolutionary biology, electron microscopy, music, nanotechnology, psychology, solid-state science, and supply chain management.